Stuycs-K/final-project-10-che-andrew-nowak-gaven/WORKLOG.md

 ### 5/31-6/5

 Spent this whole time making the audio not get ruined.
 The bug was caused by modifying every byte instead of every 4 bytes, so the 4 byte int values in the audio changed a lot.
 When I tried to do every 4 bytes, it caused a lot of errors.
 I had to write the 4-bit int for size in manually (should work if computer is little or big endian) and debug a bunch of miswritten array stuff.
 Debugging took a lot of time but I finally finished in 6/5.

+### 6/6-6/7

+Added some stuff to help Gaven: a changeChannels function and checkWavMore now also gives numChannels.
+I also started on a bash script to make it easier to run different commands.

+### 6/8-6/9

+I finished the bash script and made it work outside of the code directory.
+I also made freqInsert and Extract take files to encode instead of just "hello world".
+I also worked on the readme and presentation files.